hashicorp/consul/website/source/docs/commands/join.html.markdown

 sidebar_current: "docs-commands-join"
 ---

-# Serf Join
+# Consul Join

-Command: `serf join`
+Command: `consul join`

-The `serf join` command tells a Serf agent to join an existing cluster.
+The `consul join` command tells a Consul agent to join an existing cluster.
-A new Serf agent must join with at least one existing member of a cluster in order to join an existing cluster.
+A new Consul agent must join with at least one existing member of a cluster in order to join an existing cluster.
 After joining that one member, the gossip layer takes over, propagating the updated membership state across the cluster.